Best of Luck (2013 film)

 Best of Luck is a Punjabi film starring Gippy Grewal, Jazzy B (in his acting debut), Binnu Dhillon, Simran Kaur Mundi (Miss India Universe 2008) and Sonam Bajwa.

 Music for the film was composed by Jatinder Shah.
 Shooting of the film started in May 2012 in Vancouver, British Columbia, Canada, and the second schedule was completed in Jalandhar, Punjab in September 2012.

 Plot

-Kallu Gippy Grewal and Happy Binnu Dhillon accidentally kidnap Goli Jazzy B. Goli, a gangster then uses these two to help win over Preet's Grandfather so that he can marry Preet.
+Kallu (Gippy Grewal) and Happy (Binnu Dhillon) accidentally kidnap Goli (Jazzy B).
+Goli, a gangster, then uses these two to help him win over Preet's Grandfather so that he can marry Preet.